Feyerabend/vm/README.md

 they differ in behaviours.
 Thus a *specification* is needed of a vm that they both implement.

 ### 12. [jvm1](/jvm1)

-We experiment with a simple, very simple, implementation of a kind of [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine), start with reading classes (in Python3).
+We experiment with a simple, very simple, implementation of a kind of [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine), start with reading Java-classes (in Python3).
 The parallel with the specification can be seen quite clearly in the implementation.